adamcho14/SEVAS2/CONTENTS.md

 * `static` _JavaScript_ files for processing the vote and providing the election certificate, and _PKI.js_ library files (some of had to be edited for the purposes of our implementation)

+* `test` this is the test implementation of the system without _S/MIME_ encryption and _Cosign_ authentication.
+We met a problem while decrypting the votes because we got `bad decrypt` error.
+We are still working on its solution.
+Please, use the test version of the program to test its other features.